angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 - We need a process page to store the occupied frames.
 - $\text{\# pages} = \text{\# processes}$
 - This process page can be stored in any frame.
+	- We need a Page Table Base Register (PTBR)
 #### Data Structures
 - **Frame table**
 	- Only one for whole system.